-The inaugural exhibition In a Different Light: Reflecting on Northwest Coast Art opens June 22, featuring a suite of innovative designs and cutting-edge technology.
+The inaugural exhibition, In a Different Light: Reflecting on Northwest Coast Art, features a suite of innovative designs and cutting-edge technology.
 The title reflects not only the philosophical approach of curators Karen Duffek, Jordan Wilson and Bill McLennan, but also the literal impact of light in exhibition designer Skooker Broome’s careful planning.

 The 210-square-metre gallery is the most compact of MOA’s indoor spaces, but it holds a diversity of media.
 Five film projections, six speakers and two audio-transmitting chairs will complement the array of masterworks on display.
 James Hart, Marianne Nicolson, Debra Sparrow and the late Beau Dick are just some of the many who have lent their expertise to the exhibition.

 A plurality of voices characterizes the show; the gallery is envisioned more as an organic environment that shifts with each visit, rather than a staid chamber of prescriptive histories.

 Light played an important role in both the conceptual and pragmatic development of the architectural space, which was designed by Stantec architect Noel Best.
 Broome shifted away from the room’s original function as the Michael M. Ames Theatre while building upon Arthur Erickson’s vision.

 The softbox lighting mimics the changing quality of the daylight outside the gallery.